Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the WV Guidelines (WV Code § 48-13).
-Updated for 2026.
+Methodology: Income Shares model per WV Guidelines (WV Code § 48-13).